xma711/notebook/machine_learning/rnn/tutorial.md

 the output of the first layer will become the input of the second and so on.

-we have a class called MultiRNNCell that makes the implementation seamless.
+We have a class called MultiRNNCell that makes the implementation seamless.

 ```
 def lstm_cell():